-Bonus trivia: Paris’ Kilometer Zero sits right across the Seine in the courtyard of Notre Dame, but Shakespeare often commandeers the term, even using it on their merchandise, as Kilometer Zero was also the name of a literary journal the book shop once published.
+Bonus trivia: Paris’ Kilometer Zero sits right across the Seine in the courtyard of Notre-Dame, but Shakespeare often commandeers the term, even using it on their merchandise, as Kilometer Zero was also the name of a literary journal the book shop once published.

-6. Café Louis-Philippe
+#6.
+Café Louis-Philippe

-7. Moulin Rouge
+#7.
+Moulin Rouge

 Touristy and tacky were the two words that used to come first to mind when someone would mention the Moulin Rouge.
 Then, last summer, a friend invited me to see the show.
 It’s a great night out.
-Yes, touristy, but not tacky.
+Yes, touristy… but not tacky.

-The wait staff does an excellent job managing the crowd.
+The wait staff does an excellent job managing the big crowds.
 The food was better than you’d expect given the context, dinner comes with a bottle of champagne, and the show was almost Vegas-worthy.

 The can-can was fun, too.

-Even if you don’t spring for dinner and a show at the Moulin Rouge (it’s not a cheap date), take the Metro to this part of town to experience Paris’ bawdy, racy side.
+Even if you don’t spring for dinner and a show at the Moulin Rouge (it’s not a cheap date), take the metro to this part of town to experience Paris’ bawdy, racy side.

 Founding Publisher, Overseas Opportunity Letter